Bazilio-san/af-consul/README.md

 import 'dotenv/config';
 import os from 'os';
 import { logger } from './logger';
-import { getConsulApiByConfig, getRegisterConfig } from '../src';
+import { getConsulApiAndAgentOptions, getRegisterConfig } from '../src';

 let cf: any;